Fault-Tolerant ST-Diameter Oracles: Single-Source sT -Diameter Oracles

 \stdiamfromsinglesourcedso*

-\begin{proof} Let $s \in S$ and $t \in T$ be arbitrary.
-The preprocessing algorithm of the $f$-FDO-$ST$ uses the single-source $f$-DSO twice, once for source $s$ and once for $t$, to construct an $f$-FDO-$sT$ $\D_{sT}$ and an $f$-FDO-$tS$ $\D_{tS}$ both with stretch $1+ 2\sigma$, as described in \Cref{thm:sT-diam}.
+\begin{proof}[Proof.]
+Let vertices $s \,{\in}\, S$ and $t \,{\in}\, T$ be arbitrary.
+The preprocessing algorithm of the \mbox{$f$-FDO-$ST$} uses the single-source $f$-DSO twice, once for the source $s$ and once for the target $t$, to construct an $f$-FDO-$sT$ $\D_{sT}$ and an $f$-FDO-$tS$ $\D_{tS}$ both with stretch $1+ 2\sigma$.
+The details are given in \Cref{thm:sT-diam}.